igmansvi/sadhn/client/README.md

 - Base URL: `http://localhost:5000/api`
 - Bearer token auto-injection in Authorization header
-- Global error handling with toast notifications
+- Global error handling with toast notifications (Sonner)
 - Request/response interceptors for logging
 - Automatic 401 handling with redirect to login
+- No console.error in production (replaced with toast notifications)

 ## State Management